crushlovely/Amaro/Certificates/README.md

 **From Keychain Access on your local machine:**

-1. Your private key linked to the distribution certificated, exported as a p12 file.
+1. Your private key linked to the distribution certificate, exported as a p12 file.